 The Kearney Center is a state-of-the-art facility that houses over 250 adults nightly and provides 600 meals per day.
 It opened in April 2015 as a one-stop-shop for individuals experiencing homelessness or economic hardship in the North Florida region.
 The Kearney Center provides overnight shelter and daytime services that connect clients with social service providers, case management, and programs.
 The most basic needs such as a warm shower and clean clothes are provided as well as information and referrals to a variety of social services in our community.
 Clients can utilize daytime services (i.e. case management, laundry, meals etc.) indefinitely.

 The Center provides space for more than 30 state, federal and local governmental agencies, non-profit and faith based organizations to co-locate and provide wrap-around services, including emergency residential services, with a collaborative and collective approach that yields comprehensive solutions to homelessness.
-It is our policy to help any individual or family regardless of race, ethnicity, age, gender, sexual orientation, religious orientation, or income level.
+It is our policy to help any individual or family regardless of race, color, ethnicity, national origin, age, gender, sexual orientation, gender identity, genetic information, religious orientation, marital status, language spoken, or income level.
+The Kearney Center does not conduct criminal background checks on any individual seeking services other than to confirm that the individual is not a sexual offender.
 By having an open-door approach, any individual who seeks services at our agency is assessed and connected to resources.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.